Video Game: Dynasty Warriors: Gundam

 - What a Piece of Junk: In the second game, Seabook actually complains if you put him into a Jegannote .

 This thing's a classic

 !
 What era is this mobile suit from?

 - In the third game, Cecily makes a comment if she sees you in a Zaku II or a GM.

 Cecily: Doesn't that suit belong in a museum?

-Puru Two's story missions soon become one What the Hell, Hero? moment after the next stemming from Roux' distrust for her and Puru after Puru helps Haman.
-Leading to missions involving fights against Roux, Emma, Judau and Puru respectively.
+- Ple Two's story missions soon become one What the Hell, Hero? moment after the next stemming from Roux' distrust for her and Ple after Ple helps Haman.
+Leading to missions involving fights against Roux, Emma, Judau and Ple respectively.

-Ye Olde Butcherede Englishe: Averted, Haman considers Garrod's overly friendly way of speaking with Minerva an insult and demands he speaks to her more formally.
+- Ye Olde Butcherede Englishe: Averted, Haman considers Garrod's overly friendly way of speaking with Mineva an insult and demands he speaks to her more formally.
 Garrod being well...
-Garrod, thinks the means he must speak as such, he stumbles around with thine, thy and thou before Minvera asks him to speak like he always does.
+Garrod, thinks the means he must speak as such, he stumbles around with thine, thy and thou before Minvea asks him to speak like he always does.